nomic-ai/deepscatter/README.md

 It's fast for three reasons:

-1. All data is sent in the Apache Arrow `feather` format, in a special quadtree format that makes it possible to only load data as needed on zoom.
-Feather takes no time to load in JS once copied, and can be directly copied to the shaders without transformation in JS.
-This is the way of the future.
+1. All data is sent in the Apache Arrow `feather` format, in a custom quadtree format that makes it possible to only load data as needed on zoom.
+Feather takes no time to parse in the browser once transferred, compresses pretty well, and can be directly copied to the GPU without transformation in JS.
+This is [the way of the future.](https://benschmidt.org/post/2020-01-15/2020-01-15-webgpu/)
 2. Most rendering is done in custom layers using WebGL, with a buffer management strategy handled by REGL.
 This means that there are no unnecessary abstractions around points or separate draw calls for different objects; a minimum number of buffers are attached for the needed points.
-3. Almost all grammar-of-graphics transforms are handled on the GPU, which allows for interpolated transitions with calculations in parallel.
+3. Almost all grammar-of-graphics transforms such are handled on the GPU, which allows for interpolated transitions with calculations done in parallel.

+It also runs in completely static settings, so you can host a million-point scatterplot over something like Github Pages.

 # Examples

 * [1 million+ documents from arxiv.com](https://observablehq.com/@bmschmidt/arxiv) rendered inside an Observable notebook.
+(Ben Schmidt)
 * [Every person in the 2010 and 2020 US Censuses](https://all-of-us.benschmidt.org) displayed in an interactive svelte-kit app.
+(Ben Schmidt)
+* [Newspaper Articles at the Library of Congress from the Reconstruction Era](https://situating.us/explore).
+(By Andromeda Yelton while in residency at the Library of Congress).

+# Get help

+Github issues, even low quality ones, are welcom here.
+There is also a dedicated [Deepscatter Slack](https://join.slack.com/t/deepscatter/shared_invite/zt-17kbudjhj-zVzt26zddEpSyACe2E71Fw) which you are welcome to join.
+I came into doing this stuff from a very non-technical background and welcome people to join with naive questions.

 # Quick start